Before you float

 High Blood Pressure - With weekly floating we have noticed those taking medication for HBP will notice a significant drop and may need to re-evaluate their dosage of medication.

-RA & Other Inflammation - Weekly or Bi-Weekly has been popular with many guests suffering inflammation & most combine a magnesium lotion between visits.
+Arthritis & Inflammation - Weekly or Bi-Weekly has been popular with many guests suffering inflammation & most combine a magnesium lotion between visits.

 Injury Prevention & Sports Training - Grabbing a float prior to heavy performance helps to reduce next day soreness and fatigue as well as injury prevention.